 Ideally you want a score of at least 70 – people here achieve 45% more opportunities and are 51% more likely to reach their quotas than those with an SSI under 30.
-Find out your score, and get recommendations on improving it, on the LinkedIn website.
+Find out your score, and get recommendations on improving it, here.

-Do you know how the algorithm works?
-There are a lot of ways you can boost the chances of your content being prioritised by LinkedIn, including longer comments.
-You can also tell LinkedIn that your content is worth reading by leaving the reader on a ‘cliffhanger’, where they must press the ‘see more’ button.
-There’s the ‘dwell time’ metric too – if people linger over your post long enough, it signals that other people might do the same.
-So, it’s a good idea to write lengthier posts that add genuine value and spark constructive debate.
+Do you know how LinkedIn’s algorithm works?
+There are lots of ways of improving your chances of the platform prioritising your content, including longer comments.
+You can also tell LinkedIn that your content is worth reading by leaving the user on a cliffhanger, where they have to press the ‘see more’ button to view the rest of the post.
+There’s the dwell time metric, too – if people linger over your post long enough, it signals that other people might do the same.
+So, it’s a good idea to write something a little lengthier that adds genuine value and sparks constructive debate.

 Okay, you’ve written your thought leadership content and social posts.
 Now it’s a case of getting them seen – which means maximising your reach and engagement.
 And for that, you need to share your posts and articles in the most effective ways, and network with your audience.

 It’s important to connect and talk to others.
 After all, being a thought leader is as much about joining a discussion as it is adding to it.
 For instance, you could follow relevant hashtags, become a member of appropriate groups, and react and start conversations on your connections’ content.
 You don’t have to limit this to online either – why not go to face-to-face events too?

 You should also collaborate with your close network and colleagues whenever you post something.
 Getting people engaging with it as soon as it goes out helps to kick-start the LinkedIn algorithm.
 So, either tag them in or ask them to support it.
 Make sure to encourage your employees especially.
 After all, they’re as much a part of the company brand as you are!

 Make a greater impact